 Picture the Titanic going down.
 The captain says “women and children first,” and the feminist grumbles, “stop oppressing me.”

 The very fact that feminists can get away with their ridiculous grievances is evidence of how naturally solicitous we are of female complaints.
 We do the exact opposite of oppressing them.
-(With men we tell them to quit being cry babies and to grow a pair.)
+We listen to their concerns and try to help.
+(When men complain we tell them to quit being cry babies and to grow a pair.)

 It’s founded on fundamental inequality and rights without responsibilities.
-Around the same time women were agitating for the right to vote, many of them were going around handing out white feathers to men who weren’t fighting in the war.
-Think of the absurdity of that.
+Around the same time women were agitating for the right to vote, many of them were going around handing out white feathers to men who weren’t fighting in World War I. Think of the absurdity of that.
 Women wanted the right to vote, but they didn’t want the responsibility to register for the draft and get sent off to fight the Kaiser.

 Pay attention and you’ll see this pattern again and again from feminists.
-They want the rights, but not the responsibility.
+They want the rights, but not the responsibilities.

 It encourages antipathy to men and to motherhood.
 Feminists try to convince women that they’re not happy as mothers and homemakers, and they’d be so much more happy if they could do what men do.
 They promote disdain for motherhood and an attitude of hostility and grievance against men.

 Feminists tell blatant lies.
 One in five women on campus are not raped.
 Women do lie about rape.
 And women are just as or more likely to commit domestic violence than men.
-But you would never know it from the press because they’re afraid to say anything contrary to what their feminist masters tell them to say.
+But you would never know any of these things from the press because they’re afraid to say anything contrary to what their feminist masters tell them to say.

 Feminism undermines public safety and liberty through affirmative action.
 By insisting that women be “equally represented” in professions, feminism undermines our safety and our liberty.